traveltime-dev/traveltime-python-sdk/README.md

 * transportation: Union - Transportation mode and related parameters.
 * search_range: Range - When enabled, range adds an arrival window to the arrival time, and results are returned for any journeys that arrive during this window.
+* level_of_detail: LevelOfDetail - When enabled, allows the user to specify how detailed the isochrones should be.

 ### JSON response